toa-io/toa/runtime/cli/readme.md

 </dd>
 </dl>

-> It's recommended to add `.env` to `.gitignore`.
-Alsa know that credentials to connection will be initially empty.
+> It is recommended to add `.env` to `.gitignore`.
+Credentials will be empty initially.

 > Credentials specified in a `.env` file are preserved during environment selection.